isomerpages/nparks-gardening/_get-involved/Allotment Gardens.md

 		<div>
 	<details>
 		<summary>Can I plant anything that I like?</summary>
-		All plants and gardening structures should not exceed 1 metre in standing height (measured from soil level in the planter bed).
+		All plants and gardening structures should not exceed one (1) metre in standing height (measured from soil level in the planter bed).
 Gardeners are advised not to plant poisonous plants or those with sap as these plants can cause discomfort and are harmful to the public.
 Plants that are illegal are not allowed to be planted.<br>
 		<br>Gardeners are to be mindful of the neighbouring plots when planting up their plots and ensure that their plants do not encroach into the neighbouring plots’ space and walking paths within the parks.
 Gardeners should keep their space clean and tidy for the safety of all allotment gardeners.<br><br>
 	</details>
 	<details>